DayneSorvisto/characteristic-function-library/README.md

 # Practical Data Analysis with Characteristic Functions

-This library is an implementation of a data science paper I wrote on using characteristic functions for data analysis.
+This library is an implementation of a data science paper on using characteristic functions for data analysis.
 [Characteristic functions](https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory))

 In probability theory and statistics, the characteristic function of a random variable completely defines its probability distribution (they contain the same information).
+They are used in many proofs like the proof of the central limit theorem but not widely used in practical data analysis.

 If a random variable has a probability density function then the characteristic function is the Fourier transform of the probability density function.
 For a real world application based on sample data, we can estimate or learn the probability mass function then the discrete version of the characteristic function is the discrete-time Fourier transform of the probability mass function.
 A visualization of a characteristic function is given below.

 ![image description](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ea/Sinc_simple.svg/280px-Sinc_simple.svg.png)